 12. One mailing label is for one box only.
 Do not print multiple copies of the same label to use for multiple boxes.
 If you need additional labels, go to Your Orders and find the order you need an additional label for.
 Click Order Details, etc.

-13. Insurance: Our prepaid shipping labels for FedEx and UPS have insurance for up to $100, meaning that if FedEx or UPS damages or loses your package, they will compensate you.
-If your materials are worth more than $100 or our prepaid shipping label is for USPS, you can buy additional insurance.
-If your materials have been lost during transit, please contact Customer Service for help.
+13. Insurance: Our prepaid shipping labels for FedEx and UPS come with insurance covering up to $100, meaning that if FedEx or UPS damages or misplaces your package, they will compensate you.
+If your materials are worth more than $100 you can buy additional insurance.
+Our prepaid shipping labels for USPS does not include insurance, but insurance can be bought at USPS.

 14. If you use the free prepaid shipping label we provide, you don’t need to stand in line.
 You can just place it on the checkout counter, notify a shipping employee that you have a package ready for shipment, and walk away.
 Do not place packages in an Express-drop box or a self-serve kiosk.